-During FY 17-18, utilizing California Emergency Management Agency Proposition 1B Transit Safety and Security Grants, new on-board bus camera systems were installed.
+During FY 18-19, utilizing California Emergency Management Agency Proposition 1B Transit Safety and Security Grants, replacement on-board bus camera systems were installed.
 The project includes:

-New on-board camera systems were purchased and installed in all Clovis Transit vehicles, including vans.
-The new camera systems allows for high-definition recording of bus incidents with enhanced audio capabilities.
-The system is also web-based which provides immediate access and live views to local law enforcement.
+Replacement of aging on-board camera systems with new systems that were purchased and installed in all Clovis Transit vehicles, including vans.
+The new camera systems provide high-definition recording of bus incidents with enhanced audio capabilities.
+The system is also web-based which allows immediate access and live views to local law enforcement.